struphy-hub/struphy/doc/sections/discretization.rst

 The discrete FE fields are represented by their **FE coefficients** :math:`\mathbf p \in \mathbb R^{N_0}`, :math:`\mathbf e \in \mathbb R^{N_1}`, :math:`\mathbf b \in \mathbb R^{N_2}` and :math:`\mathbf n \in \mathbb R^{N_3}`.
-The class for creating such FE fields in Struphy is :class:`struphy.psydac_api.fields.Field`.
+The class for creating such FE fields in Struphy is :class:`struphy.feec.derham.Derham.Field`.
 In particular, each ``Field`` object has

 1. the property ``Field.vector`` holding the FE coefficients, along with a setter method,

 2. a ``__call__()`` method for evaluating the field at (an array of) points :math:`(\eta_{ijk})_{ijk}`.

+A field can be created via the factory function ``struphy.feec.derham.Derham.create_field()``.
 The space dimensions are products of the uni-variate dimensions:

 .. math::